-- The TOE shall meet the requirement "Stored data confidentiality (FDP_SDC.1)" as specified below.
-192 - FDP_SDC.1 Stored data confidentiality
+181 The TOE shall meet the requirement "Stored data confidentiality (FDP\SDC.1)" as specified below.

-Hierarchical to: No other components.
+FDP\SDC.1 Stored data confidentiality

-Dependencies: No dependencies.
-FDP.SDC.1.1 The TSF shall ensure the confidentiality of the information of the user data while it is stored in the FLASH , RAM or ROM .
-The TOE shall meet the below. e requirement "Stored data integrity monitoring and action (FDP_SDI.2)" as specified FDP_SDI.2 Stored data integrity monitoring and action Hierarchical to: FDP_SDI.1 Stored data integrity monitoring Dependencies: No dependencies.
-FDP.SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for error on all objects, based on the following attributes: FLASH , RAM or ROM read operation.
-FDP.SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce adevice RESET or an interrupt (IRQ) .
+FDP.SDC.1.1 The TSF shall ensure the confidentiality of the information of the user data while it is stored in the FLASH, RAM or ROM.

+The TOE shall meet the requirement "Stored data integrity monitoring and action (FDP\SDI.2)" as specified below.

+FDP\SDI.2 Stored data integrity monitoring and action

+FDP.SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for error on all objects, based on the following attributes: FLASH, RAM or ROM read operation.

+FDP.SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce adevice RESET or an interrupt (FIQ).

 Application Note: This requirement is achieved by security features such internal encryption and scrambling mechanisms.

-194 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.
+183 The TOE shall meet the requirement "Resistance to physical attack (FPT\PHP.3)" as specified below.

-FPT_PHP.3 Resistance to physical attack Hierarchical to: No other components.
-FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
-Dependencies: No dependencies.
+FPT\PHP.3 Resistance to physical attack

+FPT\PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.

 Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TSF can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
-Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.
-Application Not e: This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
+Hence, "automatic response" means here (i) assuming that there might be an attack at any time and and bypassed in order to perform physical intrusive attacks.
 The TOE makes appropriate secure reaction to stop operation if a physical manipulation or physical probing attack is detected.
 And also internal scrambling & encryption for memories and logic area make the reverse-engineering of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack.
+So these functionalities meet the security functional requirement of